gonzalo-coder/NavigationStack2/NavigationStack2/README.md

-An example SwiftUI's' NavigationStack with a list of NavigationLinks
+An example SwiftUI's NavigationStack

+NavigationStack
+    List
+        Section
+            NavigationLink

+Build, run and enjoy.

+Builds at least on Xcode 14.3.1